Think about this for a second.

 Ask yourself:

-what if the lower paid partner couldn’t work long-term, would you be in trouble financially?
+what if my partner couldn’t work long-term, would we be in trouble financially?

 If the answer is yes, then you both need income protection.